Published: December, 2021

-The events of recent weeks and months in response to the Corona Virus have disrupted economies worldwide and almost every business entity is affected.
-In addition, at least at this time, there is no means for determining how long the immediate effects will last and what the long-term implications.
+COVID-19 Pandemic has interrupted business activities worldwide, disrupted many industries, and completely changed how they operated.
+Further, the events of recent weeks and months in response to the Corona Virus have disrupted economies worldwide and almost every business entity is affected.
+In addition, at least at this time, there is no means for determining how long the immediate effects will last and what will be the long-term implications.
+It also affected virtually all entities through its financial reporting impact.
+Therefore, it is required for every institution that how they will have to deal with the new reporting requirements and challenges that have come with it.

-There are several specific accounting topics that should be evaluated to determine if adjustments disclosures are required.
-These topics are :
+Several specific accounting topics should be evaluated to determine if adjustments disclosures are required.
+This Online CPE webinar on Accounting will cover the following Major Topics:

 MY-CPE LLC, 1600 Highway 6 south, suite 250, sugar land, TX, 77478